open-rpa/docs/docs/flow/agents/Manage-an-Agents.md

 - **Timezone**: Sets the global timezone for the agent.
 - **Run as**: Determines the user identity for running the agent and its packages.

-Once you run the agent, OpenIAP Flow will download the Docker image and start it based on your specifications.
+Once you run the agent, OpenCore will download the Docker image and start it based on your specifications.

 ![Agent Pending](Agent-Pending.png)